bbsonjohn/100TeVJetSubstructure/readme.md

 There are different possibilities for stop quark to decay depending on the supersymmetry (SUSY) model,

-\~t → t + MET  (100% stop-bino, 50% stop-higgsino),
+\~{t} → t + MET  (100% stop-bino, 50% stop-higgsino),

-\~t → b + MET  (50% stop-higgsino).
+\~{t} → b + MET  (50% stop-higgsino).

 We will demonstrate two of the cuts.
-The first one we demonstrate is the leading jet $p_T$ cut.
-From the plot below, we can see that stops typically give a large leading jet $p_T$.
+The first one we demonstrate is the leading jet pT cut.
+From the plot below, we can see that stops typically give a large leading jet pT.
 This is one of the most powerful tools to separate a SUSY signal from Standard Model background.

 <img src="plots/JetpT.png" width="60%">